 - by 2002 many people were paying 50 cents (or using a calling card).

 Prices typically varied by state.
-When's the last time you used a pay phone?
+When was the last time you used a pay phone or even saw one?

 Grieve Your Loss Then Move On

 36. "Just When I Needed You Most" by Randy VanWarmer

 Although this soft rock song was released in 1979, it's just as relevant today.
 It recounts the pain of being left alone, still loving the one who went away and yearning helplessly for their comfort.

 37. "I Heard It Through the Grapevine" by Marvin Gaye

 This Marvin Gaye classic (1968), which made the Rolling Stone list of The 500 Greatest Songs of All Time, is about a devastated man who hears gossip about his woman's plans to leave him for another man.
 Confused, he confronts her.

 38. "Angry All the Time" by Tim McGraw